SquareSquash/web/doc/README_FOR_APP.md

 on Rails includes some changes to Active Record that are required by Squash's multithreaded concurrency model (see next question).
 In particular, that version of Active Record includes crucial changes to the connection pool and connection reopening logic.
-If you do not wish to use edge Rails, you can drop the Gemfile entry back down to a release version, provided you are using an alternative concurrency model (e.g., Resque workers), or have backported the necessary changes.
-In the future, when these changes are released, the Gemfile will be altered.
+If you set the `background_runner` option in the `concurrency.yml` file to something other than `Multithread`, the Gemfile will automatically drop Rails back down to the latest release version.

 **Why don't you use my favorite backgrounding library?** Squash was originally built for Square, which runs all its services on JRuby.
 Using threads is very